mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-05-31-IoC-container-in-spring-framework.md

 Configuration metadata represent how you, as an application developer, tell the Spring container to instantiate, configure, assemble the objects in your application.

-This configuration metadata  is nothing but bean definition, as we mentioned above the metadata can be represented as:
+This configuration metadata  is nothing but bean definition, as we mentioned above, the metadata can be represented as:

 * **XML file**